Four Dots

 Hreflang audit checklist:

 • Implementation method: Are you using HTML tags, XML sitemaps, or HTTP headers?
 Each has different validation requirements.
+The method should match your architecture – HTTP headers work best for non-HTML resources, XML sitemaps for massive implementations, HTML tags for smaller sets.

 • Bidirectional validation: Every hreflang annotation must be reciprocal.
 If your US page points to your UK page, your UK page must point back to your US page.

-• Language-region mapping: Verify you’re using correct ISO codes (en-US, en-GB, es-MX, not just en or es)
+• Language-region mapping: Verify you’re using correct ISO codes (en-US, en-GB, es-MX – not just en or es)

 • X-default specification: Do you have a default page for users whose language/region doesn’t match any specific version?